tsharp42/S5CommunicationLibrary/README.md

 A C# Library and .Net Core Web App for control of Trantec S5.3 and S5.5 Receivers over USB, this has been developed and tested with version 1.9 of the receiver firmware.

+⚠️ This implementation is **very** experimental.
+The receivers do almost no error checking.
+While the main status commands seem fairly harmless, commands that write data to the receiver have the ability to completely brick the receiver.
+This may be difficult to recover.
+All complex write commands are disabled in release builds for this reason. ⚠️

 ## Drivers
 The drivers supplied for the receivers do not provide a Serial Port device, you will need to force load the FTDI drivers or find some other workaround to have the receiver enumerate as a standard serial device.